 Post-Entry Supports | Access

-DCU Access Students receive a scholarship administered by the Support Officers.
-Students may apply for further financial supports based on individual circumstances.
+DCU Access Students receive a bursary and can apply for further financial assistance based on their individual circumstances.

 Links for other student Financial Assistance

-- Student Finance - Advice on finance for third level education.
+- Student Finance - Financial advice for higher education.

-- SUSI - Online application form for higher education maintenance grants.
+- SUSI - Online application form for higher education funding grants.

-- DCU Student Assistance Fund - Current DCU students experiencing severe financial hardship may be able to apply for assistance.
+- DCU Student Assistance Fund - Current DCU students experiencing considerable financial difficulties may be eligible to apply for assistance.

 - All Ireland Scholarship Scheme - Scholarship scheme for current Leaving Certificate Students.